omer-os/quick-start-to-react-project-with-python/README.md

 ```

 so whenever you want to create a new react project just go to the MYProjects directory which created on you pc
-and just write this on your termminal
+and just write this on your termminal in MYProjects directory
 ```
 python start.py
 ```